consilience/laravel-message-flow/README.md

 No changes to your existing Laravel defaults are needed — we just add new entries alongside them.

-**Step 1 — Redis server** (`config/database.php`)
+## Step 1 — Redis Server Entry

+`config/database.php`

-Add a shared Redis entry with a fixed `prefix` so that every application using it sees the same keys, regardless of each app's global prefix:
+Add a Redis entry with a **fixed prefix** so that every application sharing the queue sees the same keys, regardless of each app's global Redis prefix:

 ```php
 'redis' => [